spacer spacer spacer spacer spacer

 "Shrubs to 6 m tall, usually with creeping branches to 10 m; bark gray-brown, flaking; branchlets initially brown, dark red-brown in 2nd or 3rd year, densely pubescent; winter buds red-brown, conical-ovoid, slightly resinous.
 Needles 5 per bundle, trapeziform in cross section, 4-6(-8.3) cm × ca. 1 mm, stiff, vascular bundle 1, resin canals (1 or)2, marginal, base with sheath shed.
 Seed cones erect, maturing to pale purple- or red-brown, conical-ovoid or ovoid, 3-4.5 × 2.5-3 cm, indehiscent or imperfectly dehiscent at maturity.
 Seed scales broadly subrhombic or rhombic-obovate; apophyses broadly triangular, thick, swollen, margin slightly recurved; umbo purple-black, distinct, ending in a slightly recurved protuberance.
 Seeds dark brown, triangular-obovoid, 7-10 × 5-7 mm, wingless, abaxial margin ridged" (Wu and Raven 1999).

-Japan, Manchuria, N Korea, N Mongolia, Siberia E from Yenisey River, China: Heilongjiang, Jilin, Nei Mongol (at 1000-2300 m elevation) (Wu and Raven 1999).
+Japan, N Korea, N Mongolia, Siberia E from Yenisey River, China: Heilongjiang, Jilin, Nei Mongol (at 1000-2300 m elevation) (Wu and Raven 1999).
+It is a dominant species in the alpine zone.
 "Introduced to Hibiny Mts. of Kolsky Peninsula.
 Forms broad belt just above timberline, pure or (on E coast) with alders or willows.
-In E and NE parts of its area and in cold intermontane valleys descends to sea level" (Vladimir Dinets e-mail 10-Jan-1998).
-USDA Zone 4.
+In E and NE parts of its area and in cold intermontane valleys descends to sea level" (Vladimir Dinets e-mail 1998.01.10).
+Hardy to Zone 1 (cold hardiness limit below -45.6°C) (Bannister and Neuner 2001, variety not specified), which makes it one of the most cold-hardy trees known.

-Although it never gets very tall, V. Dinets reports specimens with a crown up to 25-30 m in diameter, in Chara Valley, Transbaikalia (Vladimir Dinets e-mail 10-Jan-1998).
+Although it never gets very tall, V. Dinets reports specimens with a crown up to 25-30 m in diameter, in Chara Valley, Transbaikalia (Vladimir Dinets e-mail 1998.01.10).

 Ethnobotany